mkobuolys/flutter-design-patterns/assets/markdown/template-method.md

 ### TeenageStudentsJsonBmiCalculator

 A concrete implementation of the BMI calculation algorithm which uses *JsonStudentsApi* to retrieve data and implements the *getStudentsData()* method.
-Additionaly, the *doStudentsFiltering()* hook method is overridden to filter out not teenage students.
+Additionally, the *doStudentsFiltering()* hook method is overridden to filter out not teenage students.

 ```
 class TeenageStudentsJsonBmiCalculator extends StudentsBmiCalculator {